Echopraxia (novel): Reception

 Steven Shaviro of the Los Angeles Review of Books wrote positively of the book: "Peter Watts' new novel Echopraxia is science fiction on steroids — or better, on some intensely mind-bending and energizing drug that hasn't been invented yet."
 Alyx Dellamonica of Reactor praised Watts for the development of his writing style: "Every word has been tuned and polished: there's a perfectionism at work here, a refusal to write a novel that's merely as good as the last one if something better can be wrung from cutting edge science and the English language."
 Matt Hilliard of Strange Horizons called Echopraxia "a rewarding book for fans of hard science fiction" but compared the novel unfavourably to Blindsight: "Echopraxia has a less sympathetic protagonist, a less interesting crew, and a much smaller part for the still delightful and menacing aliens. [...]
 Unfortunately, it feels very much overshadowed by its Hugo-nominated predecessor."

+Adaptation

+In July 2026, Neill Blomkamp released an AI-generated short-film called Nightborne on YouTube, which was adapted from Echopraxia.
+In 2025, he was set to adapt Blindsight into a feature film.